shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 ## Abjuration

-Abjuration reduces the chance of being damaged and effected by crow control, and reduces the amount of damage done, and the duration and effectiveness of crowd control.
+Abjuration reduces the chance of being damaged and effected by crow control, and reduces the amount of damage done, and reduces the duration and effectiveness of crowd control.

-### Resist
+### Resistance

-When a spell says “grant [target] resist to…”, it follows these rules:
+When a spell says “grant [target] resistance to…”, it follows these rules:

--   Resist reduces damage taken.
-    -   Resist ratio = `100 / (100 + resist)`
-    -   Multiply the resist ratio by the incoming damage, and you get the damage taken
-    -   (I stole this from League of Legends)
-    -   Ex: 100 resist halves the damage, 200 resist thirds the damage
+-   Resistance against a damage type halves the damage taken
--   Protection effects can stack
--   100 resist is known in DnD as simply “resistance”
+-   A creature can’t gain resistance to a damage type they already have
--   Resist values can be negative
+-   A spell can give vulnerability instead
-    -   \-100 resist is known in DnD as “vulnerability”
--   Most creatures have base resist of 0
--   You can have resist in any of the single damage types
+-   You can have resistance to any of the single damage types
--   You can also have resist to the group damage types, which applies to each individual damage type in the group.
-Group damage types require the same as all their individual types combined (ex: weapon damage requires 3wyl).
+-   You can also have resistance to the group damage types, which applies to each individual damage type in the group.
     -   weapon damage: bludgeoning, piercing, slashing
     -   Elemental damage: acid, cold, lightning, poison, thunder
     -   Magical damage: force, necrotic, psychic, radiant
--   You can have resist to each individual conditions that can be afflicted, such as charmed or frightened
+-   You can have resistance to each individual conditions that can be afflicted, such as charmed or frightened.
+Resistance gives you advantage on any save to prevent being afflicted with the condition you have resistance to
--   You can also have resist to a group of conditions.
+-   You can also have resistance to a group of conditions.
 Group conditions require the same as all their individual conditions combined.

 ### Protection

 When a spell says “protect from…”, it follows these rules:

--   It requires 10wyl to protect 1 creature or object from 1 effect for 1 hour
--   If you protect the target from a certain spell, Magic Genus, or spell tag, the target automatically succeeds any saving throws in the spell, does not take any damage from the spell, and is not effected by the spell at all
+-   If you protect the target from a certain spell, magic school, or spell tag, the target automatically succeeds any saving throws in the spell, does not take any damage from the spell, and is not effected by the spell at all
--   When protecting an area, it requires 1wyl to protect 1 square meter from 1 effect for 1 hour

 ### AC

 When a spell says “grant AC”, it follows these rules:

+-   The target’s AC is increased for the duration

 ## Divination